The Question of Race in Campus Sexual-Assault Cases

 Melissa Kagle is one of three people who brought the race-discrimination complaint about Colgate to OCR.
 Kagle is a former assistant professor of educational studies at the school who, over the course of her last three years at the university, became a prominent critic of Colgate’s handling of sexual misconduct.
 (She left after being denied tenure in 2016 and now works at an education nonprofit.)
 Her co-complainants were minority students who’d been accused of assault or harassment, and to whom Kagle had become an informal adviser.
 Kagle viscerally understands the horror of rape because as a young woman she experienced it herself.
 But she told me that over the past several years, she’d become deeply concerned that in some cases fear of assault on campus was clouding people’s judgment and creating a reflex to presume guilt.
 In several cases that she’d come to know closely, at first by happenstance and then because minority men began to seek her out for assistance, “people believed something terrible happened when it hadn’t.”

 Kagle believes that men of color—and especially foreign men of color, students from Africa and Asia—were uniquely defenseless when charged with sexual assault, typically lacking financial resources, a network of support, and an understanding of their rights.
-She told me that university administrators in their zeal to address an issue that was a top priority of federal regulators, had gone after rumors and third-party reports of assaults, pressuring some female students to pursue complaints.
+She told me that university administrators, in their zeal to address an issue that was a top priority of federal regulators, had gone after rumors and third-party reports of assaults, pressuring some female students to pursue complaints.
 I spoke with two women who made harassment complaints against a Rwandan student who was later expelled.
 One said she hadn’t wanted to make a complaint, but was told that it would help another woman feel safer; neither believed expulsion was the right outcome.

 “We have laws and rules to make sure people’s rights aren’t violated.
 When you take away those protections, then you get what’s happening here,” Kagle said of Colgate.
 She also told me that she and her co-complainants are appealing OCR’s finding, noting that they believe the available numbers do demonstrate significant disparate treatment, and that in any case, the numbers alone do not tell the full story.
 Colgate declined to comment on the inquiry other than to say in a statement that it has “cooperated fully with the OCR investigation.”